Notifications

 • Indigenous peoples as partners in the design and delivery of health care

-Read: Indigenous Primary Health Care Implementation Panel’s Final Report: Honoring Our Roots: growing together towards a culturally safe, wholistic primary health care system for Indigenous peoples
+Read: Indigenous Primary Health Care Advisory Panel’s Final Report: Honoring Our Roots: growing together towards a culturally safe, wholistic primary health care system for Indigenous peoples

 Steps we are taking

-An Indigenous Health Division within the Ministry of Health has been created to ensure First Nation, Métis and Inuit peoples’ health needs, priorities and aspirations are included and accounted for in the development of provincial policy, legislation, programs and services.
+An Indigenous Health Division within the Ministry of Primary and Preventative Health Services (at the time, the Ministry of Health) has been created to ensure First Nation, Métis and Inuit health needs, priorities and aspirations are included and accounted for in the development of provincial policy, legislation, programs and services.

 The ministry also works closely with an Indigenous Advisory Council and sub-tables to ensure the health priorities of Indigenous communities are heard and develop initiatives to address Indigenous health gaps and improve access to provincial health care services.